swt02026/rotate_image_opencl_opencv/README.md

 # rotate_image_opencl_opencv

-rotate image use opencl and opencv
+rotate image use boost.compute and opencl c++ wrapper with opencv

 ###Used Library
 ***